Stexu/StreamAssist/README.md

 6.Profit

-Clicc [Here](https://github.com/Stexu/StreamAssist/raw/master/StreamAssist_V1.3.exe) for download of latest release.
+Check the [Release](https://github.com/Stexu/StreamAssist/releases) Page for the latest release.